CONTENT:

 Image 5: created the correct way

 Special case PANTONE: This can also be checked in the same way.
-To do this, show "Volltonfarbe".
-If a PANTONE color is displayed, it must be converted to CMYK.
+To accomplish this, show “Volltonfarbe”.
+If a PANTONE colour is displayed, it must be converted to CMYK.

 Your file (including images) is CMYK?
 Perfect, now you can upload your visual into the campaign (make sure you also check resolution and fonts).
 If you need to convert your design to CMYK, please read on.